Have extra stickers? Try a conversation starter sticker activity!

-The boys are quick to tell me what’s on the sticker, or how they plan to use it.
-Stickers offer opportunity for conversation and this Breakfast Invitation is sure to get them talking.
+The boys are quick to tell me what’s on the sticker or how they plan to use it.
+Stickers offer the opportunity for conversation, and this Breakfast Invitation is sure to get them talking.

-Tell me what you like.
+The task is simple; tell me what you like.

-What‘s not to love about Lightening McQueen, Thomas the Train, and a giant octopus?
+What‘s not to love about Lightning McQueen, Thomas the Train, and a giant octopus?
 Come to find out, Cars isn’t a favorite movie, Thomas the Train is no longer a hit, and the octopus wasn’t going to be his new spirit animal.
 Who knew?!

 RELATED: 25 Ideas How to Help Pencil Grip